You are here:Home/Boldesti Public Shelter – A Step by Step Guide

 A Step by Step Guide to Boldesti Public Shelter

-The manager and the dog catchers are employed by the local authority.
+The manager and the dog catchers are completely separate to Happy Tails (Madalina and Dennis).

 Madalina and Dennis are volunteers.
 They don’t get paid for their work at the shelter, they do it for the love of the dogs.
 They dedicate all of their free time to the care of the dogs in the shelter, fitting it in around their paid jobs and their own animals.

 When instructed by the local authority, the dog catchers will go retrieve dogs from a specific “problem” area.
 They have transit vans with individual cages inside.
 The dog catchers dart the dogs with anaesthetic, insert numbered tags into the dogs ears and put them inside the van, then bring them to the shelter.

 These dogs are then placed into one of two courtyards.
 One male, one female.
 The tag numbers are documented with date of capture, and from here the dogs have 14 days until put to sleep.

 When Madalina and Dennis began volunteering at Boldesti, all there was, was courtyards.
 Open, no protection from the elements and highly dangerous as they were filled with pallets.
 No kennels.
 No runs.

 Now there are just the two courtyards, with no pallets and some shade round the edges, plus a few dog houses.
 Still not ideal but better than it was!
 The shelter has a certain budget for captured dogs, so food for those dogs in the courtyard is scant and poor quality.